Persona 2: Innocent Sin: Development

 Development of Innocent Sin began after the release and success of Persona.
 The main staff from the previous game returned, including Kouji Okada (who acted as producer), designer Kazuma Kaneko, and writer Tadashi Satomi.
 From a technical standpoint, the game not only changed to an overhead view from the first Persona's mixture of overhead and first person navigation, but also made improvements to elements that were criticized in Persona, such as load times and save point frequency.
 To separate the Persona series from the Megami Tensei series, the first game's banner title Megami Ibunroku was dropped.
 The theme of Innocent Sin, as with the previous entry, was exploration of the human psyche and the main characters discovering their true selves.
 The central character theme of Innocent Sin was the growth of teenagers and how they overcome their personal troubles.
 Another key element was the "power of Kotodama", the Japanese belief that words can influence the physical and spiritual world, with this power manifesting in the world of Persona 2 through the spreading of rumors.
 Terms and concepts used in the games, including Persona, Shadows and the character Philemon, were drawn from Jungian psychology and archetypes.
 The character of Nyarlathotep, who had made a cameo appearance as a Persona in the original game, was inspired by the character of the same name from H. P. Lovecraft's Cthulhu Mythos.
 Other antagonists and enemy creatures in the games were also drawn from the Cthulhu Mythos and played a key role in the narrative.

 The main characters were designed by Kaneko, while secondary characters were designed by Shigenori Soejima.
 While designing the main characters, Kaneko needed to take the character focus into account.
 The protagonists of Innocent Sin all wore the same school uniform and were given personal items to help distinguish them.
 The character of the Joker was based on a tradition of flamboyantly-dressed mystery men, along with attacks on people by masked assailants.
 To emphasize his flamboyant appearance and link him aesthetically to the source of his power, Joker was clad in a strangely colored school uniform.
 His appearance as a demonic clown was inspired by his actions of absorbing people's dreams.
 The flower the original Joker holds, an Iris, symbolizes revenge, and connects directly to the Joker's true identity.
 The various districts of Sumaru City were based on various regions around Japan, including Shibuya, Yamate and Odaiba.
 In addition to relationships with the female characters in Innocent Sin, Tatsuya could also foster a same-sex relationship with Jun.
-This was done as an experiment by the team to gauge audience reaction to such a relationship, and an attempt to appeal to fans of yaoi anime and manga.